bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ![TSMVerificationLayers](https://user-images.githubusercontent.com/122049466/215434707-681ab0e5-de20-4ab2-8908-04373669a3bd.PNG)

 ## 1.11.
 Revisions
-TBD
+Version 1.0

 ## 1.12.
 Extensions
-There is no extensions to this Governance Framework.
+There are no extensions to this Governance Framework.

 ## 1.13.
 Schedule of Controlled Documents
 TBD